superMDguy/supermdguy.github.io/content/post/price_is_right/index.md

 ## Mixed Strategy Equilibrium

 It's tempting to stop right there and say there's no optimal way to play the game.
-But I was nerd sniped.
+But I was nerd-sniped.
 I couldn't stop.

 Game Theory gives us another option: [mixed strategy equilibria](https://saylordotorg.github.io/text_introduction-to-economic-analysis/s17-03-mixed-strategies.html).
 Even in games where there's no pure mutual best response, we can still find probability distributions over potential actions such that if each player chooses their actions according to their distribution, we can reach equilibrium.